 As a whole, the cable industry continues to do a good job at adhering to the FCC's regulations about signal leakage and interference.
-ARRL has received only a few reports of problems, indicating that most systems are either clean or are addressing complaints effectively.
+ARRL has received only a few reports of problems, indicating that most cable systems are either clean or are addressing complaints effectively.
 Only a handful of these cases have required Mr. Hranac's involvement and ARRL follow up.
+There have been some cases involving wideband noise in the MF and HF range that were initially thought to be cable TV-related interference, but after investigation were found to be Part 15 or other devices coupling interference to the cable TV support strand and coaxial cable shield outer surface via National Electrical Code and/or National Electrical Safety Code required neutral bonds.